 - So your 1RM estimate would be around 100kg max.

-Adjusting your program based on these percentages will help ensure consistent progress while reducing the risk of injury.
+Adapting your program based on these percentages will help ensure consistent progress while reducing the risk of injury.

-Common mistakes when calculating and practical tips
+Common calculation mistakes and practical tips

-It's easy to make mistakes during this process, including:
+It is easy to make mistakes during this process, including:

 - Poor technique when attempting maximum lift, compromising safety and integrity of the calculation.